Multiple abrupt phase transitions in urban transport congestion: Betweenness distribution in cities

-As already evidenced by Guimer\`a et al.\ \cite{Guimera2002}, the analysis of the betweenness distribution is crucial for understanding the dynamical properties of transportation networks since it is an accurate proxy of node and link usage, which combined with other properties (e.g., processing capacity) can accurately predict congestion.
-Recently, Kirkley et al.\ \cite{Kirkley2018} have shown that, when networks are attributed with planar properties, such as urban road networks, these distributions display a similar shape that scales with $N$.
+Recently, Kirkley et al.\ \cite{Kirkley2018} have shown that, when networks are attributed with planar properties, such as urban road networks, these distributions display a particular shape that scales with $N$.
 Additionally, there is a strong dependence between node betweenness and its geographic position.
 In general, low betweenness nodes are located at peripheral regions, while high betweenness nodes appear near the urban center.
 This distribution can be seen in Fig.~\ref{fig:GTmodelBetwDist} for three different cities (see Fig.~2 of \cite{Kirkley2018} for a large scale analysis).
 The right hand side of the betweenness distribution can be approximated with a power-law with an exponential cut-off: $P(B_n)=B_n^{-\alpha}e^{B_n/\beta}$.
 Exponent $\alpha$ happens to be quite stable, with values $\alpha \approx 1$.
 However, the value of $\beta$ has a strong dependence on the size of the city \cite{Kirkley2018}.